 Planning – A Fundamental of Business

-- Reduces Uncertainty: By anticipating future challenges, planning helps reduce uncertainties and prepare for potential risks.
+- Reduces Uncertainty: By anticipating possible difficulties ahead of time, planning diminishes uncertainties and prepares for such hazards.

 What are Planning Premises?

-Planning premises refer to the assumptions or forecasts that form the foundation of an organization’s plans.
-These assumptions are based on past experiences, future expectations, and available information.
+Planning premises refer to the assumptions or forecasts that lay down the foundation for the plans of an organization.
+These assumptions are arrived at from experience, future expectations, and available information.
 Premises include the environmental factors, internal capabilities, and external conditions that influence an organization’s planning efforts.
-Planning premises help businesses prepare for the uncertainties and complexities of the future by outlining the conditions under which their plans will operate.
+Planning premises helps businesses prepare for the uncertainties and complexities of the future by outlining the conditions under which their plans will operate.

 - Internal Premises: These include factors within the organization, such as financial resources, operational capabilities, employee skills, and company policies.